 - Text color

-Both plugins offer a wide range of styling options and configuration.
+Both plugins offer a wide range of styling options and configurations.
 They allow for endless customization up to the smallest details of each element on a page.
 We feel that both page builders are mostly equivalent in this regard.

 So far, we’ve seen powerful tools that allow us to build custom pages from scratch.
 But wouldn’t it be better if we have templates to use?
-It’ll be faster that way.
-Good thing both Elementor and Beaver Builder offers templating features.
+Templates would allow the design process to be much faster.

-Upon clicking on the Add Template button, you will be greeted with a menu showing you tons of templates to choose from.
+Upon clicking on the Add Template button, you will be greeted with a menu showing you the templates to choose from.

 Elementor offers two kinds of templates: Block and Page templates.

-Page Templates are full page templates that are designed for specific pages and purposes.
+Page Templates are full-page templates that are designed for specific types of pages and/or purposes.

 Below, you can see templates for a landing page and homepage.
 Furthermore, there are different flavors to choose from.
 For example, you have a homepage template tailored for restaurants and one tailored for agencies.

-You can also import templates made by others by uploading them to your site.
+You can even import templates made by third parties by uploading them to your site.
 This allows for endless customization possibilities.